Sponsored by American National

 Sequence of returns risk and why timing matters

 Recent years have highlighted how volatile financial markets can be, and those swings can have a greater impact once retirement begins.
-Losses that occur early in retirement can be particularly damaging because you may already be withdrawing from your portfolio to cover living expenses.
+Losses that occur early in retirement can be particularly damaging because you might already be withdrawing from your portfolio to cover living expenses.

 Younger investors typically have time for markets to recover from downturns.
-But retirees who are drawing income from their savings may not have that same cushion.
+But retirees who are drawing income from their savings might not have that same cushion.
 Withdrawals during a market decline can lock in losses and reduce the amount of money available to recover when markets rebound.

 As retirement approaches, many investors gradually shift part of their portfolios from stocks into more stable assets such as bonds.
 Maintaining a cash reserve or money market funds can also help cover short-term expenses without needing to sell investments during a downturn.